 Internal decorations

 Repair category 1

-Notes The property was found to be generally well presented.
+Notes The property is in fair decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes None.

 Electricity

 Repair category 2

-Notes Aspects of the electrical installation are of a slightly older style.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Some modifications will now likely be recommended.
+Aspects of the electrical installation are mixed and the system should be checked as a precaution by a registered electrician and upgraded if necessary